Vrajpatel4021/E--commerce-website/README.md

 Key Learnings -

 - We learned how to encrytp the password and store it in the database (Hashing) , Using the Bcrypt package.
-- We also learned how to store database of new users in the database.
+- We also learned how to store data of new users inside the database.